luchotxrres/cv/index.md

 * DB Administration.
 * Networking and security
 * Cloud Computing (AWS - Azure).
-* Constantly learning and updating knowledge.
+* Constantly learning.
-* Aptitude for rapid learning of new technologies.
+* Quick learning of new technologies.
-* Always looking for doing the best possible job.
+* 99% is not 100%.

 # Education